cvzi/Genius-translate-lyrics-userscript/README.md

 [Powered by Yandex.Translate](http://translate.yandex.com/)

-You need a API key for the Yandex Translate API.
+You need an API key for the Yandex Translate API.
 Register for a free API key for Yandex here: https://translate.yandex.com/developers/keys